crate/cratedb-mcp/README.md

 The Model Context Protocol ([MCP]) is a protocol that standardizes providing context to LLMs like Claude, ChatGPT, and MistralAI.

-## Details
+## Features

 The CrateDB MCP Server lets these LLMs operate directly on CrateDB, enabling use cases like:

 - Answer questions about your data and database state.
-- Help you debug and optimize queries directly on the database.
+- Help you debug and optimize queries directly on the database, for tasks like optimizing queries using CrateDB-specific capabilities and syntax.
 - Have general conversations about any details of CrateDB and CrateDB Cloud.

 To use an MCP server, you need a [client that supports] the protocol.
 The most notable ones are Claude Desktop, ChatGPT desktop, OpenAI agents SDK, and Cursor.

+### Details

+The application includes two independent subsystems: The Text-to-SQL API talks to a CrateDB database cluster, while the documentation server looks up guidelines specific to CrateDB topics based on user input on demand, for example, from
+<https://cratedb.com/docs>, to provide the most accurate possible information.
+Relevant information is relayed per [cratedb-outline.yaml].

+- Database / Text-to-SQL: `get_health`, `get_table_metadata`, `query_sql`
+- Documentation server: `get_cratedb_documentation_index`, `fetch_cratedb_docs`

-## Examples
+### Examples

 These are examples of questions that have been tested and validated by the team.
 Remember that LLMs can still hallucinate and give incorrect answers.